yole/etymograph/README.md

  * `<next|previous> <phoneme class> is:` Checks whether the next or previous phoneme of a given phoneme class matches the given phoneme or phoneme class.
 Examples: `next stop is voiceless`, `next vowel is 'a'`.
  * `beginning of word`: Checks whether the current phoneme is the first one in the word.
+ * `end of word`: Checks whether the current phoneme is the last one in the word.

 The following instructions can be used in phonological rules: